specklesystems/speckle-docs/user/ui2.md

 ![dui2-send-filter](https://user-images.githubusercontent.com/2679513/139485797-bd26ef1c-9366-43a2-b14b-9c6f14dbb9bd.gif)

-#### Commit Message
+#### Version Message

 When sending to Speckle, it's always good to include a message describing what you're sending or explaining the changes applied since the last send operation.
-The commit message is saved and re-used in future sends.
+The version message is saved and re-used in future sends.

 ![Revit_NKzJqG4NoT](https://user-images.githubusercontent.com/51519350/186397873-1c889e61-2a06-467c-a073-d38ae6c0b345.gif)